ivan-sincek/penetration-testing-cheat-sheet/README.md

 You can find the application's source code on [GitHub](https://github.com), [GitLab](https://about.gitlab.com), [searchcode](https://searchcode.com), etc.

-Search the application's source code for API keys, SSH keys, credentials, tokens, hidden hosts and domains, etc. with [TruffleHog](#trufflehog).
+Search the application's source code for API keys, SSH keys, credentials, tokens, hidden hosts and domains, etc., with [TruffleHog](#trufflehog).
 Don't forget to check old GitHub commits for old but still active API keys, secret tokens, etc.

 Inspect the web console for possible errors.
 Inspect the application's source code for possible comments.